mcv-m6-video/mcv-m6-2023-team1/week5/README.md

 ## 3. Track singles cameras
 Track single cameras from one sequence using a Yolov8 model and SORT.

+It will use Yolov8 model defined in the config variable `model_path`.

-It will generate detections from Yolov8 if they do not exist, and use them in order to do tracking.
+It will generate detections from Yolov8 in `data/detection_{model_path}` if they do not exist, and use them in order to do tracking.

-Every cam tracking will be evaluated (IDF1 and HOTA) and saved as a video file.
+Every cam tracking will be evaluated (IDF1 and HOTA) and saved as a video file in folder `tracking_videos`.

 ````
 python track_multi_camera.py --config=configs/track.yaml